Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Experiments

 \subsection{Datasets}

-We briefly present here the four datasets we focus on, highlighting the different challenges they represent in terms of re-id.
-For comparative purposes, for each dataset we consider those methods that hold the current best ranking scores in terms of the Cumulative Matching Characteristic (CMC) curve, and the mean Average Precision (mAP).
+We briefly present here the four datasets that we focus on, highlighting the different challenges they represent in terms of re-id.
+For comparative purposes, for each dataset we consider state-of-the-art peer-reviewed methods in terms of the Cumulative Matching Characteristic (CMC) curve, and the mean Average Precision (mAP).